Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 	* TQP7M9106 - RF PA.
 Could use a discrete device, but the parms are pretty good.

-After the MRAMs and second CAN bus, GPIOs are running short.
-We have some options.
-A 2-4 decoder could do this, but you would also need an enable (and thus pullups), and it would really only recover one GPIO.
-Another option is an I2C or SPI to GPIO device.
-The AX5043s each have 5 pins that can be used for GPIOs, though that means if an AX5043 fails you can't use those GPIOs.
-The interrupts from the AX5043s could be or-ed together, but you would have to scan all of them if you got an interrupt.

 The RX input filter can probably do the impedance adjustment for the LNA, but I'm not sure how to calculate that.
 There's an impedance matching circuit in there now, removing it would save two parts.

-Probably remove the L1/L2 inductor on the AX5043s and replace them with a short.
-I don't think we will use them. - Needed for 2M to work, need to get the inductor value.

 Is there a reason the ANTP1 output of the AX5043 is connected to a 50 ohm resistor?
 I can't find anything in the datasheet or errata about